Trading Glossary

 “Single Print” is a Market Profile term describing a concept where just a single letter or TPO (Time Price Opportunity) is printed, and other subsequent periods do not overlap the single print.

-On a standard Market Profile chart, each letter represents a 30 minute period. ingle prints indicate that no subsequent 30 minute period traded the price levels during that session.
+On a standard Market Profile chart, each letter represents a 30 minute period.
+Single prints indicate that no subsequent 30 minute period traded the price levels during that session.

 A single print could indicate an excess high or low, as well as an area of low volume and lack of price acceptance (imbalance).